 Although Vietnam’s capital is home to over 8 million people and spreads far and wide, figuring out where to stay in Hanoi isn’t as big of a challenge as in other Asian cities.
 Prices here are (as in Vietnam in general) quite reasonable.
 If you do your research, you can find excellent quality accommodations here without breaking the bank.

-- Hanoi La Castela Hotel: Located in the historic Old Quarter close to many of the top points of interest in Hanoi, this budget-friendly hotel offers comfortable modern rooms that will make your stay in Hanoi as memorable as any.
+Located in the historic Old Quarter, close to many of the top points of interest in Hanoi, this budget-friendly hotel offers comfortable modern rooms that will make your stay in Hanoi as memorable as any.

-- The Oriental Jade Hotel: If you’re looking for a few extra amenities during your stay in Hanoi, this 5-star pick has all the bases covered.
-Besides the elegant rooms, the hotel features a fitness centre, restaurant, bar, and outdoor pool with views over Hanoi.
+If you’re looking for a few extra amenities during your stay in Hanoi, this 5-star pick has all the bases covered.
+Besides the elegant rooms, the hotel features a fitness center, restaurant, bar, and outdoor pool with views over the city.

 A top luxury pick in Hanoi, this hotel delivers a superb accommodations experience with its sophisticated rooms decked out with rich dark wood grain finishes.
-You’ll absolutely love retiring to the rooftop bar & terrace after a long day of sightseeing in Hanoi.
+You’ll love retiring to the rooftop bar & terrace after a long day of sightseeing.